 The authors would like to thank all of the people who assisted in the development of this report.
 Initially, the idea for such a report came from the Chair of the IWC, Bill Hogarth, as part of his tireless efforts to improve the work of the IWC in conservation and management.
 Much of the fieldwork was funded by a voluntary contribution from the USA to the IWC; Ryan Wulff assisted greatly in this process.
 The Greenlandic authorities helped with the logistical aspects of the fieldwork and kindly made the raw data available to the team for analysis.
 The kindness, responsiveness and patience shown to us by the hunters and wildlife officers made the fieldwork an extremely valuable and enjoyable experience; their names are all listed in Annex B. We are particularly grateful to Takeharu Bando and Yoshihiro Fujise of the Institute of Cetacean Research, Tokyo, who allowed us access to their unpublished manuscript on western North Pacific common minke whales that proved so invaluable to our work.
-Panayiota Apostolaki of the UK's Centre for Environment, Fisheries & Aquaculture Science provided us with valuable comments on the first draft of the manuscript, although, of course, the final report and conclusions are our own responsibility and our appreciation for her assistance does not imply that she necessarily agrees with our conclusions.
-Similarly, Phil Clapham of the US Marine Mammal Laboratory, Seattle, provided useful informal comments on an earlier draft of the report; the final report and conclusions are again our own responsibility and our appreciation for his assistance does not imply that she necessarily agrees with our conclusions.
+Panayiota Apostolaki of the UK's Centre for Environment, Fisheries & Aquaculture Science provided us with valuable comments on the first draft of the manuscript, although, of course, the final report is our own responsibility.